nicolasferey/dualbootmacbookpro2009/README.md

 ```
 If you reboot you should see Wifi network somewhere in your desktop manager.

+### Install grub2

+For installing grub, remove all version of grub, and install grub2

+- ```sudo apt remove grub``
+- ```sudo apt install grub2``

+Configure your grub to boot Windows 10 and Debian 12 and other things if you want

 ### Install the NVidia 340 firmware debian package (nvidia-legacy-340...) and its depedency (available here) for this specific computer
  - download the NVIDIA 340 Debian compiled packages in /nvidia (available in repository)
  - add this line in ```deb [trusted=yes] file:/nvidia ./``` in ```/etc/apt/sources.list```